timran1/eisenhower/deep_learning/README.md

-# Deep Learning Feature Tree
+# Deep Learning Feature Trees

 This page outlines Backend Development Cost (BDC) analysis of Deep Learning accelerators.
-The Feature Tree Template \<FT> used for this analysis is available [below](feature-tree-template).
-We used the provided \<FT> to model following hardware:
+The Feature Tree Template (\<FT>) used for this analysis is available [below](#feature-tree-template).
+We used the provided \<FT> to model the following hardware:
 * Unicore RISC-V CPU
 * Intel Xeon CPU
 * NVIDIA Fermi GPU